 First of all, Synthia sees that the message of transgender is being changed into something she feels it is not.
 To her transgender means to go from one thing to another.
 A complete transition from one gender to another.
 As in a complete transition from male to female (MTF), or a transition from female to male (FTM).

 However, she now sees teens and young adults not truly realizing the seriousness of this; and like a McDonald’s Happy Meal, doing everything super fast.
 We see people going in for HRT (Hormone Replacement Therapy), and having surgeries, that they may or may not later regret.
 This is a “fast food” world, after all.
-She sees many “transitions” ending with the person stuck in the middle; and not truly a transition from one gender to the other at all.
+She sees many “transitions” ending with the person stuck in the middle; not truly a transition from one gender to the other at all.
 She sadly has witnessed such “trans hipsters” de-transitioning back into their birth assigned gender; after reality hits.
-That reality being that they are now a hated sexual minority; with the loss of work, family, friends and all the other sad things that happen.
-When the seriousness of what it truly means to be transgender comes to light, most of these “trans hipsters” bail out.
+That reality is that they are now a hated sexual minority; with the loss of work, family, friends and all the other sad things that happen.
+When the seriousness of what it truly means to be transgender comes to light, most of these “trans hipsters” bailout.
 A truly transgender person could never bail out of owning their authentic gender.

 Second, we both feel that if somebody is gender non-conforming, non-binary, or gender queer, that is fine.
 Just don’t call it transgender.
 We feel there is absolutely nothing wrong with non-conforming, non-binary, or gender queer.
 However, don’t take on the label of transgender.
-After all there is no transition from MTF or FTM.
+After all, there is no transition from MTF or FTM.
 I might also educate, as for being intersex, a person can not become intersex or transition to being intersex.
 There is no such thing as transitioning to intersex.